aleshaleksey/fansys23/monsters-npcs/divines.md

 |Immunity|||"aphonic", "blinded", "charmed", "deafened", "dying", "frightened", "poisoned", "prone", "stunned", "surprised"||
 |Skills|||"Athletics" +17, "Climb" +17, "Fortify" +10, "Acrobatics" +10, "Heal" +16, "Acrobatics" +16, "Stealth" +10, "Academics" +8, "Appraise" +12, "Prospect" +6, "Navigate" +6, "Knowledge (all)" +12, "Observe" +15, "Sense Motive" +15, "Track" +10, "Spellworking" +12, "Creature Handling" +10, "Intimidate" +10, "Persuade" +7, "Deceive" +16, "Perform" +13|

-A true naga is a divine being that generally dwells in the depths of the spirit world in realms.
+A true naga is a divine being that generally dwells in the depths of the spirit world.
 They tend to be associate with afterlife realms and preside over elemental earth and water.
 Some nagas are the guardians of divine treasures.

 A naga's has three physical forms: Human, serpent and hybrid, though being a divine being, these are probably more of a physical representation than a true form.